hirschan/Dark-Mode-Wikipedia/README.md

 # About
 This Firefox extension is suited for the **average** Wikipedia user.
 It is specifically adapted for the **English 🇬🇧** Wikipedia domain (en.wikipedia.org) and might not be ideal outside of normal activities.
-* If you find any issues, [post here](https://github.com/hirschan/Dark-Mode-Wikipedia/issues/21) or create a pull request
+* If you find issues, [post here](https://github.com/hirschan/Dark-Mode-Wikipedia/issues/21)
-* 13,000+ downloads on Firefox
+* 14,000+ downloads on Firefox

+As of October/November 2023, I re-worked this extension to move some coloring logic into `contentScript.js`.
+Reason: `background.css` became too big and difficult to maintain.

 ## Installation
 Can be added as an extension on [Firefox here](https://addons.mozilla.org/firefox/addon/dark-mode-for-wikipedia/).